 - MRI, which uses powerful magnets and computer technology to create a picture of your muscles, tissues, nerves, and discs

-- Nerve tests, which can show how well your nerves are functioning, and indicate exactly where you have a herniated disc
+- Nerve tests, which can show how well your nerves are functioning, and indicate exact location on your spine where your discs may be damaged

-Many patients who are suffering from a herniated disc respond well to nonsurgical treatment options, which may include any of the following:
+Many patients respond well to nonsurgical treatment options, which may include any of the following:

 - Anti-inflammatory or pain medications